collorg/auto_venv/README.md

 # auto_venv

-Automatic Python virtual environment activation with multi-environment support based on .auto_venv files when changing directories.
+Automatic Python virtual environment activation with multi-environment and multi-shell support based on .auto_venv files when changing directories.

 ## Overview

-`auto_venv` is a lightweight bash script that automatically activates and deactivates Python virtual environments as you navigate between project directories.
+`auto_venv` is a lightweight shell tool that automatically activates and deactivates Python virtual environments as you navigate between project directories.
 It uses `.auto_venv` configuration files to determine which virtual environment should be active in each directory tree.
-The script now supports multiple Python environments per project, allowing easy switching between different Python versions.
+The tool now supports multiple Python environments per project and works seamlessly across Bash, Zsh, and Fish shells.

 ## Features

+- **Multi-shell support** - Works with Bash, Zsh, and Fish shells
 - **Automatic activation/deactivation** when changing directories
 - **Multi-environment support** - manage multiple Python versions per project
 - **Automatic format conversion** from old single-environment to new multi-environment format